 Articulated Academic Credit

-- The student must have completed their Career Tech (CT) or Adult Education (AE) program with a minimum grade point average of 3.0 on a 4.0 scale.
+- The student must have completed their Career Tech (CT) or Adult Education (AE) program with a grade of "B" or better.

 - The student must enroll at Terra State within 2 calendar years after having graduated from their CT or AE program.